TechChateau/NoTimeClassifier/README.md

-# NoTimeClassifier (No Time Design Series: Classification)
+# NoTimeClassifier - No Time Design: Classification

 ### No time to learn AI design?
 Start from the middle!